 Little bro: To look for Father Christmas!

 Big Bro: No. (Of course not mum.
 Penguins don’t wear clothes!)
 To find the Crystal!

-Me: Ooo – so the Penguin is on a horse, travelling to the North Pole to see Father Christmas, get a robot and look for The Crystal!
+Me: Ooo – so the Penguin is on a horse, travelling to the North Pole to see Father Christmas and look for The Crystal!
 Why is the Crystal so important?

 Big bro: Because it’s a shape-shifting Crystal!

 …And so our story started.
 We had a naked horse-riding Penguin on a mission to find the Crystal from Father Christmas.
 He had problems finding the Crystal because it had been stolen by the Goonies who were using it to shape-shift and cause all sorts of mayhem.
 The Penguin asked Father Christmas’s elves to help…